PULSE: Accelerating Distributed Pointer-Traversals on Disaggregated Memory (Extended Version): Evaluation

-We now dig deeper into how each design component in \name contributes to its overall performance.

-\paragraphb{Rack-scale pointer traversals} We evaluate the impact of rack-scale pointer traversals (\S\ref{sec:distributed}) by comparing \name against \nameacc, a variant of \name that sends requests back to the CPU node if the next pointer is not found on the memory node.
-Fig.~\ref{fig:eval_breakdown_latency} shows that while \name and \nameacc have identical performance for a single memory node setup, \nameacc observes $1.9-2.7\times$ higher latency for the two-node setup.
-The reduced latency for \name is primarily because its in-network re-routing of requests reduces half a network round-trip, and avoids the overheads of traversing through the CPU node network stack.
-However, Fig.~\ref{fig:eval_breakdown_throughput} shows that application throughput is the same for \name and \nameacc, since, with sufficient load, the system is bottlenecked by the memory node bandwidth for both cases.
+\paragraphb{Distributed pointer traversals} We evaluate the impact of distributed pointer traversals (\S\ref{sec:distributed}) by comparing \name against \nameacc, a \name variant that sends requests back to the CPU node if the next pointer is not found on the memory node.
+Fig.~\ref{fig:eval_breakdown} shows that while both have identical performance on a single memory node, \nameacc observes $1.02$--$1.15\times$ higher latency for two nodes.
+On the other hand, their throughput is the same since, under sufficient load, memory node bandwidth bottlenecks the system for both.

-\paragraphb{Latency breakdown for \name accelerator components} Fig.~\ref{fig:eval_breakdown_latency_} shows the latency contributions of various hardware components at the \name accelerator for the hash table data structure.
-The network stack first processes the pointer traversal request in about $430$ ns, after which the UDP payload is processed by the scheduler and dispatched to an idle core in $4$ ns.
-At the core, the memory pipeline takes $\sim 0.06$), which allows us to stress the memory access pipeline without saturating the logic pipeline.
-Fig.~\ref{fig:eval_sensitivity_core} shows that just $2$ cores can saturate \name's the per-node memory bandwidth of $25$ GB/s.
-We note that our $25$ GB/s limit does not match the hardware-specified memory channel bandwidths; this is primarily due to our use of the vendor-supplied memory interconnect IP~\cite{axiinterconnect}, required to connect all cores to all memory channels.
-Indeed, if we remove the IP and measure memory bandwidth when each core is connected to a dedicated memory channel, \name can achieve a memory bandwidth up to $34$ GB/s (shown as \name w/o Interconnect in Fig.~\ref{fig:eval_sensitivity_core}).
+\paragraphb{Latency breakdown for \name accelerator} Fig.~\ref{fig:eval_breakdown_latency_} shows the latency contributions of various hardware components at the \name accelerator for the WebService application.
+The network stack first processes the pointer traversal request in about $430$ ns, after which the WebService payload is processed by the scheduler and dispatched to an idle memory access pipeline in $5.1$ ns.
+Then, the memory pipeline takes $\sim 0.06$), which allows us to stress the memory access pipeline without saturating the logic pipeline.
+Fig.~\ref{fig:sup_eval_sensitivity_core} shows that just $2$ memory pipelines can saturate \name's the per-node memory bandwidth of $25$ GB/s.
+We note that our $25$ GB/s limit does not match the hardware-specified memory channel bandwidths; this is primarily due to our use of the vendor-supplied memory interconnect IP, required to connect all memory pipelines to all memory channels.
+Indeed, if we remove the IP and measure memory bandwidth when each memory pipeline is connected to a dedicated memory channel, \name can achieve a memory bandwidth up to $34$ GB/s (shown as \name w/o Interconnect in Fig.~\ref{fig:sup_eval_sensitivity_core}).